Coronavirus (COVID-19) Update

 We've created some instructions for locating your weekly earnings in Dimensions:

-How to Find Your Weekly Wages
+How to Find Your Weekly Wages [PDF]

 This handbook explains your rights and responsibilities when filing an unemployment claim.
 It answers common questions and contains general information.
 2019 Unemployment Handbook